-[tab:methods]

 Results

 Geometric morphometrics

 The results of the PCA of plastron shape in both the seven species and Trachemys datasets demonstrate strong association between shape and the recognized classification schemes (Fig. [fig:otherpca]).
 Additionally, there appears to be both little difference in centroid size across individuals as well as little correspondence between centroid size and the PC axes.